zakjama0/StoreFrontApp/README.md

 One-to-many relationship between customers and reviews.

+## List of Api Routes
+# Orders
+GET all
+Get by orderId
+GET by customerId
+GET costbyorderid
+POST an order
+PATCH an order

+# Items
+GET all
+GET by orderId

+# OrderedItems
+Get all
+Get by orderId
+Get by itemId
+POST an ordered item
+PATCH an orderedItem
+DELETE an orderedItem

+# Customers
+Get all
+GET by customerId
+POST a customer
+PATCH a customer

+# Reviews
+GET all
+Get byReviewId
+GET by itemId
+Get by customerId
+GET avgRatingByItemId
+POST a review
+PATCH a review
+DELETE a review

 ## MVP
 - Create a landing page for a storefront.
 - Display items on the page.